Kontowicz/Kontowicz.github.io/_posts/2020-09-14-live-instance.md

 * The login form reveals more than it should
 * So does the ticket endpoint

-Tickets have id number, by manipulating that param is possible to exploit SQL injection because system respond with an error message to query where id has additional apostrophe.
+Tickets have an id number, by manipulating that param is possible to exploit SQL injection because the system responds with an error message to query where id has additional apostrophe.
 Original query to database:

 ![Error message](assets/live_instance/flag1/sql_error.png)